techidaily/site-games-able/source/_posts/fixing-xboxs-unresponsive-d-pad-drift.md

  With your Xbox controller reconnected you have successfully reset your Xbox Wireless Controller.
 However, this method of troubleshooting only really tells you if the stick drift issue is a temporary problem caused by a system error.

- If your stick drift issues continue, a larger software fault could be to blame, and you may need to[reset your Xbox console](https://www.makeuseof.com/tag/reset-xbox-one-xbox-360/) .
+ If your stick drift issues continue, a larger software fault could be to blame, and you may need to [reset your Xbox console](https://www.makeuseof.com/tag/reset-xbox-one-xbox-360/) .
 But before doing something that drastic, it's worthwhile attempting to physically fix the stick drift issues with your Xbox Wireless Controller.

 ## How to Physically Repair Xbox Wireless Controller Stick Drift